Solo traveling trends.

 A total of 70% of solo travelers indicated traveling alone allowed them to do something they wouldn’t ordinarily do.
 Get set meet the locals.

-Hoteliers attempting to capture, understand and win the business of the silent solo traveler are faced first with the prospect of having to initiate a personalized experience these are our philosophy a personal approach of Greek Island Hospitality.
+Hoteliers attempting to capture, understand and win the business of the silent solo traveler are faced first with the prospect of having to initiate a personalized experience these are our philosophy a personal approach to a Greek Island Hospitality.

 The beauty of SOLO travel is the ability to immerse yourself in the community and to stumble upon those moments of international connection organically on your own.
 But as a woman, fears — sometimes innate — over the silliest things can spin into overdrive, especially in a foreign environment.